loicginoux/loicginoux/src/content/blog/how-to-run-page-specific-javascript-on-rails.md

 ---
-layout: ../../layouts/BlogLayout.astro
-title: "How to run page specific javascript on Rails"
+title: How to run page specific javascript on Rails
+snippet: How I manage to run and compartiment my javascript code based on models and actions
-date: 2013-05-18
+pubDate: 2013-05-18
-description: 'test test'
-tags: ["javascript", "rails"]
 published: true
-lang: "en"
+tags:
+  - javascript
+  - rails
+category: Tips
 ---
 In Ruby on Rails, all your javascript is available everywhere, but we always want to run some javascript only on certain pages.
 This is how I manage to run and compartiment my javascript code based on models and actions.

 <!-- more -->